Old Town Hall, Mansfield

 The Old Town Hall is a municipal building in the Market Place in Mansfield, Nottinghamshire, England.
-The town hall, which was the meeting place of Mansfield District Council, is a Grade II* listed building.
+The town hall, which was the meeting venue of Mansfield District Council, is a Grade II* listed building.

 History

-In the early 19th century civic meetings were held in the Moot Hall, a building which had been commissioned in 1752 by the Countess of Oxford, whose seat was at Welbeck Abbey.
+In the early 19th century, civic meetings were held in the Moot Hall.
 After civic leaders found the moot hall was inadequate for their needs (the largest room measured only 48 feet long by 17 feet wide), a group of local businessmen decided to form "The Town Hall Company" to develop a new building.

 The foundation stone for the new building was laid by John Coke of Debdale Hall on 21 July 1835.
 It was designed by William Adams Nicholson in the neoclassical style, built in ashlar stone and completed in 1836.
-The design involved a symmetrical main frontage with three bays facing onto the Market Square; the central bay, which slightly projected forward, featured a tetrastyle portico with Doric order columns supporting an entablature bearing the town's coat of arms.
+The design involved a symmetrical main frontage with three bays facing onto the Market Place; the central bay, which slightly projected forward, featured a tetrastyle portico with Doric order columns supporting an entablature bearing the town's coat of arms.

+The open space behind the columns was intended to be a corn exchange, with ground floor rooms for magistrates, reading, and a library.
+Behind were houses for the caretaker and a constable with a lock-up having ten cells.
 There were sash windows on the first floor and a clock in the pediment above.
+Internally, the principal room on the first floor was the council chamber, described as "a noble hall of assembly for North Nottingamshire", with a side-chamber for Commissioners.

+After completion in 1836, a grand ball was held on 23 December.
+A clock was provided as the nearest public clock, on St Peter's Church, was not visible from the centre of town.
+It was lit by gas from 4 February 1837.
+In 1840 the market place was enlarged, taking on its present shape.

-Internally, the principal room was the council chamber on the first floor.
-The Town Improvement Commissioners purchased the building from the Town Hall Company in April 1883 and a public reading room was opened in the building on 28 October 1891.
+The Town Improvement Commissioners purchased the buildings, including a space to the front, from the Town Hall Company in April 1883 and a public reading room was opened in the building on 28 October 1891.